SQL Server Integration Services (SSIS) Tutorial

 SSIS Tutorial on Control Flow Tasks

-Every SSIS Integration Services package consists of a control flow tab.
-You can optionally use the control flow tasks within this control flow tab, one or more data flow tasks.
+Every Integration Services package consists of a control flow tab.
+You can optionally use the SSIS control flow tasks within this control flow tab, as well as one or more data flow tasks.
 Perhaps, you can use the combination of both the control flow task and data flow tasks.
-It is where we design the complete data flow.
-Furthermore, it is the place where we perform all the transformations.

 SSIS Containers Tutorial

-This SSIS section covers the containers available in this ETL tool.
+This section of the SSIS covers the containers available in this ETL tool.
 The following containers provide the structure of the package or provide looping functionality.

 1. For Loop Container